-Since 1818 a small Schoolhouse nestled under the gaze of the clock tower in the heart of the picturesque village of Enniskerry in Ireland’s ‘garden county’ Wicklow.
+Since 1818 a small schoolhouse nestled under the gaze of the clock tower in the heart of the picturesque village of Enniskerry in Ireland’s ‘garden county’ Wicklow.
 This was a school for children, a house of learning where young minds explored, examined and recited the rhymes and reasons of the unfolding world.
 For almost two centuries its solid walls absorbed the chants and childish chatter of thousands of young voices.

-The ‘Schoolhouse for Art’ is in essence a facility for the study and exploration of arts and crafts.
+The Schoolhouse for Art is in essence a facility for the study and exploration of arts and crafts.
 Located in ‘the old schoolhouse’ in the heart of Enniskerry village it is an exhibition space and a meeting place where images and ideas mingle.
 It caters for all ages and all abilities.
 The former school playground is a natural arena facing the clock tower, a three-dimensional canvas to display an evolving gallery of large pieces of sculpture.
-The ‘Schoolhouse for Art’ is also a host to visiting artists from across the globe who want to paint the surrounding inspiring countryside and experience the unparalleled Irish hospitality.
+The Schoolhouse for Art is also a host to visiting artists from across the globe who want to paint the surrounding inspiring countryside and experience Irish hospitality.

-As well as classes the schoolhouse for art offers the opportunity for students to spend a whole weekend painting, sculpting, drawing or generally being creative in one of Ireland’s most picturesque villages.
+Also on offer is the opportunity for students to spend a whole weekend painting, sculpting, drawing or generally being creative in one of Ireland’s most picturesque villages.

-The gallery exhibits works by visiting artists as well as works by our teachers and on occasion class exhibitions.
+The gallery exhibits works by visiting artists as well as works by tteachers and on occasion class exhibitions.
 The Gallery space can also be hired out for external exhibitions as can our Sculpture garden in our former schoolyard at the front of the school.